From double Lie groupoids to local Lie 2-groupoids: Toward symplectic 2-groupoids

 \subsection{Nondegeneracy}

-Let $D$ be a symplectic double groupoid with symplectic form $\omega$.
-It is clear that the closed $2$-form $\Omega = \nu^* \omega$ on $\barW_2 ND$ is degenerate except in the extreme case where the side groupoids $H$ and $V$ are trivial.
-Specifically, the kernel of $\Omega$ at a point $(\theta, \alpha, \eta)$ is equal to the kernel of $\nu_*$, consisting of vectors $(X,0,Y)$, where $X \in T_\theta V$ and $Y \in T_\eta H$ such that $X \in \ker s_*$ and $Y \in \ker t_*$.
-Our aim is to write down conditions, expressed only in terms of face and degeneracy maps, that control the degeneracy of $\Omega$.
-We will use an approach inspired by Ping Xu's definition of quasi-symplectic groupoids \cite{xu:quasi-symp}.
+Let $D$ be a presymplectic double groupoid with presymplectic form $\omega$.
+Even in the case where $\omega$ is nondegenerate, it is clear that the closed $2$-form $\Omega = \nu^* \omega$ on $\barW_2 ND$ is degenerate, except in the extreme case where the side groupoids $H$ and $V$ are trivial.
+Our aim in this section is to write down conditions, expressed only in terms of $\Omega$ and the simplicial structure of $\barW ND$, that are equivalent to the nondegeneracy of $\omega$.
+The idea is that such conditions are the closest thing to nondegeneracy that we should expect to hold in the definition of symplectic $2$-groupoid.
+Our approach is inspired by Ping Xu's definition of quasi-symplectic groupoids \cite{xu:quasi-symp}.